chanioxaris/german-credit-data/README.md

 ## Classifier accuracy

 I used [10-Fold Cross Validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) method for each of three classifiers to measure their accuracy on multiple parts of train dataset.
-The result are the follows.
+The results are the follows.

 | Statistic Measure | Naive Bayes | Random Forests |   SVM   |
 | :---------------: | :---------: | :-----------: | :-----: |